 Simply put, the vehicles are very similar.
 The biggest difference is in the engine size.
 The engine in a moped can go up to 50cc.
 That engine gets you a top speed of 28 MPH – relatively low, but enough to get around town.

 Scooters, on the other hand, have much larger engines.
-The engines in scooters can go up to 150cc.
+The engines can go high for these 150cc scooters.
 Research seems to vary a bit in terms of what that means for top speed, but it seems to be anywhere from 50-100 MPH.
-Because scooters have much larger engines with higher top speeds, they also cost more.
-So, if your primary goal is to save money, a moped is your best bet.
+Because motor scooters have much larger engines with higher top speeds, they also cost more.
+So, if your primary goal is to save money, a moped scooter is your best bet.

 Are Mopeds That Much Cheaper?